intervene-EU-H2020/prspipe/README.md

 Run `download_resources.sh` and `install_software.sh` to set up software.

-    bash ./download_resources.sh
     bash ./install_software.sh

-### Step 4: R packages and other dependencies
+### Step 3: R packages and other dependencies

 The pipeline relies heavily on [R](https://www.r-project.org/).
-There are two options to handle R-package dependencies: (1) running with a local R installation and installing packages manually or (2) running the pipeline using singularity containers.
+There are two options to handle R-package dependencies: (1, **recommended**) running the pipeline using singularity containers, or (2) running with a local conda and R installation and installing R-packages manually.

-If running with a local R installation, the following commands will install all dependencies:
+If manually installing R-packages, the following commands will install all dependencies:

     R
     install.packages(c('data.table','doMC','optparse','foreach','caret','ggplot2','cowplot','glmnet','MLmetrics','e1071','stringr','verification', 'RcppArmadillo', 'Matrix', 'fdrtool', 'psych', 'bigsnpr', 'bigreadr', 'runonce'), dependencies=TRUE)